WeChat Mini Program - All you need to know

 Before we talk about Mini Programs, it’s important to know exactly what they are and what they do.
-Tencent, the Chinese tech giant that operates WeChat (and also QQ), added mini programs to their applications in 2017.
-These mini programs essentially operate like a separate mobile app, except that they function within another larger app.
+Tencent, the Chinese tech giant that operates WeChat (and QQ), added Mini Programs to their applications in January 2017.
+Mini Programs essentially operate like a separate mobile app, except that they function within another larger app.
 WeChat started out as a very basic messaging app and has now become a full ecosystem with more than 1 billion monthly users.
 This article, however, is not about the specificities of WeChat itself, so if you are still learning the ropes of WeChat, we recommend starting with this article here first.

 What Is a Mini Program?